What’s the problem with homemade laundry detergent, you ask? It turns out, there are many.

-I also really liked All Free & Clear powder in the past for the cleaning power and lack of fragrance, although as a reader pointed out in the comments – it’s not considered very “natural” overall.
+I also really liked All Free & Clear powder in the past for the cleaning power and lack of fragrance, although as a reader pointed out – it’s not considered very “natural” overall.

 Ounce per ounce, Biokleen is usually a better value for us (it uses a tiny scoop and lasts longer).